plone/documentation/docs/classic-ui/module-federation.md

   "description": "How to use Module Federation in Mockup and add-on bundles."
   "property=og:description": "How to use Module Federation in Mockup and add-on bundles."
-  "property=og:title": "Module Federation in Mockup" "keywords": "Plone, Classic UI, classic-ui, Mockup, mockup, Module Federation, Webpack, JavaScript"
+  "property=og:title": "Module Federation in Mockup" "keywords": "Plone, Classic UI, classic-ui, Mockup, mockup, module federation, webpack, JavaScript"
 ---

 (classic-ui-module-federation-in-mockup-label)=

-# Module Federation in Mockup
+# Module federation in Mockup

 Module Federation allows sharing of dependencies between bundles.
 Each bundle includes the whole set of dependencies.
-However, if multiple bundles have the same dependencies they are loaded only once.
+However, if multiple bundles have the same dependencies, then they are loaded only once.

-For example, if bundle A and B both depend on jQuery and bundle A has already loaded it, bundle B can just reuse the already loaded jQuery file.
+For example, if bundle A and B both depend on jQuery and bundle A has already loaded it, then bundle B can just reuse the already loaded jQuery file.
 But if only bundle B is loaded, it uses its own bundled version of the jQuery library.

 There is a host bundle, as in the fictional example above, our bundle A.